Perfect Pairings & Recipes for

 Flavour notes evoked by Marmite

-The Flavours That Harmonise With Yeasty Notes
+The Flavours That Harmonise With Glutamic Notes

 Strength of Association Between Flavours